 - AICPA rules require independence both of mind and in appearance when providing audit and other attestation services.
-RSM is to ensure that the AICPA's General Requirements for performing nonattest services are adhered to and included in all letters of engagement. - Maintain a system of quality control over compliance with independence rules and firm policies.
+RSM is to ensure that the AICPA's General Requirements for performing nonattest services are adhered to and included in all letters of engagement. - Maintain a system of quality management over compliance with independence rules and firm policies.

-The Organization's Responsibilities
+The Surtax Program's Responsibilities

-- Timely inform RSM, before the effective date of transactions or other business changes, of the following: - New affiliates, directors, officers or person in financial reporting and compliance oversight roles. - Changes in the reporting entity impacting affiliates such as partnerships, related entities, investments or joint ventures. - Understand and conclude on the permissibility, prior to the Surtax Program and its affiliates, officers, directors or persons in a decision-making capacity, engaging in business relationships with RSM. - Not entering into arrangements of nonaudit services resulting in RSM being involved in making management decisions on behalf of the Surtax Program. - Not entering into relationships resulting in RSM, RSM covered persons or their close family members, temporarily or permanently acting as an officer, director or person in an accounting, financial reporting or compliance oversight role at the Surtax Program.
+- Timely inform RSM, before the effective date of transactions or other business changes, of the following: - New affiliates, directors, or officers. - New beneficial owners of the Surtax Program's stock which have significant influence. - Change in corporate structure impacting affiliates such as add-on acquisitions or exits. - Provide necessary affiliate information such as new or updated investment structure charts, as well as financial information required to perform materiality calculations needed for making affiliate determinations. - Understand and conclude on the permissibility, prior to the Surtax Program and its affiliates, officers, directors, or persons in a decision-making capacity, engaging in business relationships with RSM. - Not entering into relationships resulting in close family members of RSM covered persons, temporarily or permanently acting as an officer, director, or person in an accounting or financial reporting oversight role at the Surtax Program.